omgnetwork/elixir-omg/README.md

 ## `elixir-omg` applications

-### Child chain server

-`:omg_api` is the Elixir app which runs the child chain server, whose API can be exposed by running `:omg_jsonrpc` additionally.

-For the responsibilities and design of the child chain server see [Tesuji Plasma Blockchain Design document](docs/tesuji_blockchain_design.md).

-#### Overview of apps

-`elixir-omg` is an umbrella app comprising of several Elixir applications.
+`elixir-omg` is an umbrella app comprising of several Elixir applications:
-The apps listed below belong to the child chain server application, for Watcher-related apps see `apps/omg_watcher/README.md`.

 The general idea of the apps responsibilities is:
-  - `omg_api` - child chain server and main entrypoint to the functionality
+  - `omg_api` - child chain server
     - tracks Ethereum for things happening in the root chain contract (deposits/exits)
     - gathers transactions, decides on validity, forms blocks, persists
     - submits blocks to the root chain contract